raggleton/L1ProtoBufMaker/README.md

 	- `MenuGeneration/src/L1TriggerDPGEvent.cpp` - the `setX` methods must be updated
 	- the `apply()` methods in the triggers `MenuGeneration/src/triggers/X.cpp`
 - The way the code is designed, no changes to `L1ProtoBufmaker.cc` should be necessary - everything happens through the setters in `L1TriggerDPGEvent.cpp`.
+- Note that for everything *except* muons, eta is measured in calo segments, from 0 (1?) to 21 (?), with 11 corresponding to eta = 0.
+Muons have a cut on absolute eta.